-3. Limit goods sold at the market primarily to primary produce (including small livestock), fresh food and value added and processed edible produce.
+The marker endeavours to limit goods sold at the market primarily to primary produce (including small livestock), fresh food and value added and processed edible produce.

 Exceptions to this list are potted herbs, food bearing plants, flowers, compost and natural fertilizers.
 Derivatives from herbs and livestock such as essential oils may be sold at the discretion of the committee.